 This Ernest Hemingway-themed bar is the convivial cocktail haven Hong Kong needs

-The Old Man, down an alley off Aberdeen Street just up from PMQ, is helmed by a trifecta of exemplary hospitality: Agung Prabowo, former bar manager of the Mandarin Oriental and the much lauded Lobster Bar; James Tamang, former bar manager of Vibes, the Mira’s excellent hotel bar; and Roman Ghale, ex-senior bar and restaurant operations manager at The Upper House.
+The Old Man, down an alley off Aberdeen Street just up from PMQ, is founded by a trifecta of exemplary hospitality: Agung Prabowo, former bar manager of the Mandarin Oriental and the much-lauded Lobster Bar; James Tamang, former bar manager of Vibes, Mira’s excellent hotel bar; and Roman Ghale, ex-senior bar and restaurant operations manager at The Upper House.
 A stronger foundation for a bar in Hong Kong is hard to imagine.

-Adding some elan to that solid base is the establishment’s interweaving of Ernest Hemingway references throughout.
-It’s tastefully done and although The Old Man is hardly the first bar in the world inspired by the American novelist, it’s a first for Hong Kong.
+Adding some elan to that solid base is the establishment’s interweaving of Ernest Hemingway references.
+It’s tastefully done, and although The Old Man is hardly the first bar in the world inspired by the American novelist, it’s a first for Hong Kong.
 It’s appropriate too.
 Hemingway was a man serious about his cocktails, much like each member of the team here.

 The 1,000sq ft venue is intimate yet lively, the bar counter shaped, unusually, like a capital I. Once we finish gawping at a beautiful portrait of Hemingway – made of excess materials leftover from building the venue – watching over one end of the bar, the overall design makes sense.
-Patrons sit communally or can perch at one end and admire Prabowo working his magic.
-Down the centre of the bar top runs a gold cooling strip to help keep drinks chilled.
-An impressive touch.
+Patrons sit communally or can perch at one end and admiring the bartenders work their magic.
+Down the centre of the bar top runs a gold cooling strip to help keep drinks chilled – an impressive touch.

-We cop a look at the cocktails on the menu, all of which are named after Hemingway novels and very well priced at $90 each, and start with The Snows of Kilimanjaro – marshmallow gin, lacto-fermented raspberry and citrus topped with grated gruyere.
+The cocktails on the menu are named after Hemingway novels and very well priced at $120 each.
+We tried The Snows of Kilimanjaro (a cocktail from the original menu) – marshmallow gin, lacto-fermented raspberry and citrus topped with grated gruyere.
 This dainty drink boasts a fluffy, cloud-like egg white foam atop an extremely well-balanced beverage.
 The sharp tang of the raspberries and citrus is smoothed out by the gruyere’s saltiness, making the cocktail seem like a liquid cheesecake, without being sickly.
 It’s perfect.
-We order an old fashioned to see how the classics fare and the result is one of the best in the city.
+We ordered an Old Fashioned to see how the classics fare, and the result is one of the best in the city.

 |Opening hours:||Mon-Sat, 5pm-3am|